-A Permutational Multivariate Analysis of Variance (PERMANOVA) was conducted using Bray-Curtis similarity coefficients (Bray & Curtis, 1957) calculated using square-root transformed data to stabilise variances (Anderson et al., 2008).
+A Permutational Multivariate Analysis of Variance (PERMANOVA) was conducted using Bray-Curtis similarity coefficients (Bray and Curtis, 1957), calculated using square-root transformed data to stabilize variances (Anderson et al., 2008).
 For the analysis, 999 unrestricted random permutations of residuals were used to generate P-values (Anderson et al., 2008).
-The analysis included the factor experience level (Khmer, non-experienced volunteers, experienced volunteers and scientists) across the six transects used in the study.
+It included the factor ‘experience level’ (Khmer, non-experienced volunteers, experienced volunteers and scientists) across the six transects used in the study.
 The results of the Bray-Curtis similarity index were then used to conduct a similarity percentage (SIMPER) analysis (Anderson et al., 2008) to assess the percentage contribution of individual species to the similarity matrix produced by the Bray-Curtis index of similarity.

+Based on the assumption that participants in the ‘scientist’ category are accurately counting the number of each species in each transect area (Mumby et al., 1995; Uychiaoco et al., 2005; Léopold et al., 2009), additional analyses were conducted to assess the impact of experience on survey accuracy.
+These were calculated using the sum of the absolute deviations between the mean score of scientists for each species, and the species counts recorded by each surveyor in the remaining three experience categories (Eq.
+1), plotted against the order in which the surveys were conducted.

+sp=1sp=5=1n O=1O=nOT-Sci

+(Eq.
+1)

+Where n = 4, sp is the number of species recorded, O refers to the observer, T the order in which each transect was conducted, and Sci is the mean score for the scientist group at each specific transect.
+This analysis was supported by subsequent Spearman’s Rank Correlations for each non-scientist experience level to assess relationships between the sum of the absolute deviations and the order in which the surveys were completed.

 Results

-Results indicated that there was less within-group variation with increasing experience (Fig. 2), which is confirmed by an increase in similarity of detected communities between individuals with increasing experience.
-This indicates that individuals in the scientist group demonstrate the highest level of precision; whereas participants in the Khmer category were recording marine communities most differently from each other.
+Results indicated that there was less within-group variation with increasing experience (Figure 2), with participants in the scientist category showing the highest percentage similarity in counts of indicator species in each transect.
+Overall, results varied by transect, related to the individual substrate breakdown of each survey area (Table 1).
+However, there was evidence of particular observers’ consistently reporting species counts that varied from other participants’ (observer one and observer three, Figure 2).
+This was supported by an increase in similarity of detected communities between individuals with increasing experience.
+This indicated that individuals in the scientist group demonstrated the highest level of precision whereas participants in the Khmer produced the greatest variation between participants’ recordings.
+This partially supports the initial hypothesis, indicating that precision increases with experience.
+However, it was not possible to assess surveyor accuracy due to the variation present in each individual participant’s assessment of the five indicator species over the six transects.
+Similarly, the results support the hypothesis that there will be more variation in the data collected by the local community members.

-Results from the PERMANOVA analysis indicated significant differences in the marine communities detected by different experience groups across each transect (Table ).
+Results from the PERMANOVA vary from transect to transect (Table 2).
+Overall there is evidence of significant differences in the indicators detected by participants in each experience group.
+However, the results also indicate many instances where there were no significant differences in counts of the five indicator species between experience groups.

-Table .
-PERMANOVA analysis identifying the differences in community composition assessment made by individuals in different experience groups